What to know about desmoid tumors

-Although not considered cancer, they can grow fast and may be difficult to remove.
+Although these tumors are benign, they can grow fast and may be difficult to remove.

 What is a desmoid tumor?

 A desmoid tumor can grow almost anywhere on the body.

 A desmoid tumor grows from connective tissue, which binds organs and tissues together throughout the body.

 The connective tissue contains cells called fibroblasts that provide structural support and protection to vital organs.
 Genetic mutations in fibroblasts can cause them to grow uncontrollably.
 At this stage, they become desmoid tumors.

 These tumors do not spread.
 However, they can grow so large that they interfere with vital bodily functions.
 For example, they can compress the lungs, liver, intestines, or other vital organs.
 They can also move into nearby tissues and structures.